Moving to Singapore from Australia

 The ‘Little Red Dot’ was occupied by various countries, from Britain to Japan, before gaining independence in 1965.
 The result is a melting pot of people, cultures and cuisines, making Singapore an intoxicating place to set up home.
 Exploring the diverse districts, from Chinatown and Little India to the glamorous marina areas, is a source of endless surprises.

 Singapore is a place of fascinating contrasts.
 The island boasts a glittering skyline of modern skyscrapers, yet is also home to lush rainforests and some of the world’s most incredible gardens.
 It’s a place where you can visit a colourful street market or a legendary super-mall; a traditional temple or Universal Studios.
-It’s also ideally placed for discovering the rest of Southeast Asia – what’s not to love?
+It’s also perfectly placed for discovering the rest of Southeast Asia – what’s not to love?

 Singapore’s economy is renowned as one of the most highly developed in the world.
 Residents enjoy the third highest GDP in the world and unemployment is low at 2.1%.
 Following the global economic crisis of 2009, this ‘Asian Tiger’ has seen some slowing of its economy– but is still performing well.